ronz204/poc-circle-mvp/docs/feat.md

 ****

-**FE-05:** Profile Creation.
+**FE-05**: User Registration.

-**Description:** Users will be able to create an account with a username and password.
-They will be able to view a basic profile showing the circles they belong to and their goals.
+**Description:** This feature allows new users to create an account by providing a unique username and password.
+The system will validate credentials and prepare the account for immediate use.

+**Details:** The system will handle username availability checks and enforce password complexity rules.
+User data will be securely stored, typically involving hashing and salting of passwords.

+****

+**FE-06**: User Authentication.

+**Description:** This feature enables registered users to securely log in to their accounts using their established username and password.
+Successful authentication grants access to personalized application features.

+**Details:** This involves credential validation against stored hashes and session management (e.g., JWTs or server-side sessions) to maintain user state upon successful login.

+****

+**FE-07:** Profile Creation.

+**Description:** This feature provides authenticated users with a concise view of their profile, including their username, an optional picture, their circles, and goals.
+It's designed for quick information retrieval, not extensive customization.

 **Details:** The profile will be minimal: username, maybe a profile picture and a list of your active circles.
 There will be no advanced customization options or detailed statistics for now.